As short men, we always found it difficult to find clothes that fit off the rack.

 That is in a nutshell why we started Under 510 - to make stylish, affordable, high-quality clothes that fit off the rack with no alterations necessary.
 Simple right?

-But one challenge we face at Under 510 is that customers, who are given size combinations they’ve never seen before, do not know which size to order!
-This can be extremely frustrating for you (the customer) upon first trying our clothes on.
+But one challenge we face at Under 510 is that shoppers, who are given size combinations they’ve never seen before, do not know which size to order!
+This can be extremely frustrating for you upon first trying our clothes on.
 We know how important first impressions are and we also know that men have almost become conditioned to expect disappointment with clothes that should fit perfectly on a shorter man.
 And we know that if you get an inseam that is too long, or a waist that is too tight on your pants from us, or if your shirt is too short, that you probably ordered the incorrect size.
-We actually have a dedicated sizing page where you can find in depth instructions on how to find your waist size and inseam size.Most short men have jeans that look like this.
+We actually have a dedicated untucked shirts for men and pants inseam sizing page where you can find in depth instructions on how to find your proper waist size and inseam size.Most short men have jeans that look like this.
 Way too long and bunching at the bottoms, making you look shorter than you really are.
 Luckily Under 510 has inseam sizes starting at 25 inches!

 So I wanted to write this article about how we could help you to find the correct inseam size, waist size, and shirt size specifically for Under 510.
 But these tips and tricks can help any guy, not just shorter guys, understand how to find their inseam size and how to get the right fit, wherever they may be shopping.
 Here is a visual of what the inseam of your pants is.
 Most people confuse the inseam for the outseam - so know the difference!